How to avoid a car loan prepayment penalty

 You may not be able to pay principal down

 A prepayment clause may make it impossible to pay the principal down.
 Instead, that additional amount goes toward your next monthly payment.
-It can be helpful in a pinch by lowering the total amount you owe month-to-month, but you’ll still end up paying a large amount of interest.
+It can be helpful in a pinch by lowering the total amount you owe month-to-month, but you’ll still end up owing the same amount of interest.

 Refinancing is more difficult